 A more modern writer, Daniel Goleman, agrees.
 In his bestselling book Emotional Intelligence, he puts it this way, “a more healthy pattern, of course, is to balance being true to oneself with social skills, using them with integrity.”
-We recognize the self and we recognize the other each as individual human beings.
+We recognize the self and we recognize the other, each as individual human beings.
 Instead of bowing or dominating we connect through interpersonal skills.

 CONGRUENCY OF SELF

 When words and actions conflict, we are self-invalidating; the world inside fails to integrate with the world outside.
 We sacrifice one or the other.
 We ignore the reality of others or the reality of self.
+(See Action-Integrating Values)

 “Integration is not a function of the self, it is what the self is.”
 Daniel J. Siegal

 INTEGRITY BUILDS SELF-ESTEEM

 The shouts of well-meaning guides echo loudly; building the illusion of strength without respect for reality.
 We cannot achieve security by implementing methods that do not work.
 We may temporarily diminish anxiety but soothing our fears while leaving essential characteristics unexamined is a fool’s game.

 When values are situational, we have no guide.
 We are not free to act because we have no foundation—we are blown to and from with each situation.
 Pay attention to what you do and say.
 Are your actions, thoughts and words in line with proclaimed values?
-If they are not, then correct them; don’t make an excuse.
+If they are not, correct them; don’t make an excuse.
 When we are people of integrity, people of honor, we create the foundation for growth.
 Our possibilities, our relationships, and our futures create the joys and security of knowing ourselves and of being known.